idpaterson/alfred-wunderlist-workflow/README.md

 Your Wunderlist password is never made available to the workflow or stored in any way.
 Instead, when you log in through the Wunderlist portal you are asked to authorize the workflow to access your account.

-You can log out at any time through the `wl:pref` preferences screen.
+You can log out at any time through the `wl-pref` preferences screen.
 Upon logging out, all caches, synced data, and workflow preferences are removed.
 To revert to the default workflow settings simply log out then log back in.

 Limitations
 -----------

 * No offline mode – the workflow must be able to connect the the API for each change you make; currently changes made while offline are not saved.
-* Languages and date formats – the workflow only officially supports US English at this time. parsedatetime provides US English, UK English, Spanish, German, and Dutch with varying coverage of keywords (e.g. tomorrow, Tuesday) in each language; your mileage may vary with these languages.
-It is possible to add support for any local date format or language by installing some extra software, but there are a number of outstanding issues with adapting to generic locales.
+* Languages and date formats – the workflow only officially supports US English at this time. parsedatetime provides US English, UK English, Dutch, German, Portuguese, Russian, and Spanish with varying coverage of keywords (e.g. tomorrow, Tuesday) in each language; your mileage may vary with these languages.

 Contributing
 ------------

 So you want to help make this workflow better?
 That's great!
 After cloning the repository, run `npm install && grunt` to build the workflow.
 Open the Wunderlist-symlinked.alfredworkflow file to install a copy in Alfred that will update whenever you rebuild the workflow.
 After making a change, simply run `grunt build` to update the workflow then use Alfred to test.
 Using this process, the workflow is kept up-to-date while you work.

-Always run through the semi-automated tests to ensure that your change does not cause issues elsewhere.
+Always run through the tests to ensure that your change does not cause issues elsewhere.
 When possible, add corresponding tests for your contributions.

 Testing
 -------